pauljz/bfwurfl/README.md

 Look for the "BFWURFL" group in the Accumulator section, and "Querying WURFL" in the Timing Points section.

+bfwurfl.ini has several settings which may have an impact on performance.

 Keeping up to date
 ------------------
 Make sure to regularly pull a new version of the data/wurfl.xml file from [ScientiaMobile](http://wurfl.sourceforge.net/wurfl_download.php)

 Legal
 -----